iter8-tools/iter8/content/reference/experiment.md

 summary: Introduction to iter8 experiment
 ---

 The *Experiment* CRD(Custom Resource Definition) contains 2 sections: `spec` and `stauts`. `spec` provides you the schema to configure your test while `status` reflects runtime assesment details about the experiment.
-You can find the CRD yaml [here](https://github.com/iter8-tools/iter8/blob/master/install/helm/iter8-controller/templates/crds/v1alpha2/iter8.tools_experiments.yaml).
+You can find the CRD YAML [here](https://github.com/iter8-tools/iter8/blob/master/install/helm/iter8-controller/templates/crds/v1alpha2/iter8.tools_experiments.yaml).

 Let's go through a sample Experiment CR to understand fields in each section: